How to define me? How to define The Silk Road Gourmet?

 The book is a combination cookbook with delicious recipes from Western and Southern Asia and a selective history of the countries to show the principal cultures and events (trade, war, immigration, religion) involved in shaping the modern national cuisine.
 Using the reviews as a basis, at least some people like the book.
 Le Cordon Bleu World Media nominated it for an award and Mick Vann of The Austin Chronicle said, “We tried chicken with apricots in lemon pepper sauce: simple to make and assertively delicious, aromatic, and satisfying.
 If every dish is as good as this Afghani gem, Kelley’s book will prove priceless.”

-I am available to cook or consult for dinners, tastings or events where historical or modern Silk Road foods are showcased.
+I am available to cook and consult for dinners, tastings or events where historical or modern Silk Road foods are showcased.
+I am also available as a speaker or teacher for workshops on Silk Road topics.

-For more about me, check out laurakelley.net, read some of my other writings, or find me on Facebook or Pinterest.
+For more about me, check out some of my other writings, or find me on Facebook or Pinterest.

 Contact: laurakelley [at] silkroadgourmet [dot] com